-High school graduation certificate or equivalent approved by the Ministry of Education and Higher Education with a minimum average of 60%, and successful completion of final year of two of three science courses (Biology, Chemistry or Physics) with a minimum grade of 60%.
+1. High school graduation certificate or equivalent approved by the Ministry of Education and Higher Education with a minimum average of 60%, plus one final year Mathematics, and successful completion of final year of two of three science courses (Biology, Chemistry or Physics) with a minimum grade of 60%.

-- The required score on the University English Placement Test or a passing score from another approved internationally recognized English language test, as validated by the Admissions & Registration Department; - 2.
-A valid (within two years) IELTS Academic Test Report Form with an overall band of 5.0 with no individual band score (reading, writing, speaking, and listening) below 5.0; - 3.
+- The required score on the University English Placement Test or a passing score from another approved internationally recognized English language test, as validated by the Admissions & Registration Department; - A valid (within two years) IELTS Academic Test Report Form with an overall band of 5.0 with no individual band score (reading, writing, speaking, and listening) below 5.0; OR - 3.
 Successful completion of Foundation Year in Health Sciences

-- A minimum of 60% on the University Math Placement Test; OR - 2.
+- 1. A minimum of 60% on the University Math Placement - 2.
 A valid SAT Report Form with minimum score of 480; OR - 3.
-Successful completion of Foundation Year in Health Sciences.
+Successful completion of Foundation Year in Health Sciences